XtramCZ/pico-ducky-display/README.md

 You will need:
 - Raspberry Pi Pico (With headers)
-- Waveshare LCD 1.3 (4 buttons) or Waveshare LCD 1.14 (2 buttons).
-As of now only one button is used, so it doesn't matter.
-However you may need to tweak the UI on 1.14 a bit, so that it fits.
+- Waveshare LCD 1.3 (4 buttons, recommended) or Waveshare LCD 1.14 (2 buttons).
+With only two buttons you may miss out on some features in the future.
+You also may need to tweak the UI on 1.14 a bit, so that it fits.

 # Full Install Instructions